Inside the Gaza hospital where mums are too weak to breastfeed their babies

-Inside the Gaza hospital where mums are too weak to breastfeed their babies – and staff are forced to eat animal feed
+Inside Gaza hospital where mums are too weak to breastfeed their babies and staff forced to eat animal feed

-Bel Trew – and Nedal Hamdouna in Rafah – speak to doctors and nurses facing babies dying of malnutrition, while pregnant women miscarry and children need IV drips, as UN warns besieged territory faces famine
+Bel Trew – with Nedal Hamdouna in Rafah and J Shammla in Gaza City– speak to doctors and nurses facing babies dying of malnutrition, while pregnant women miscarry and children need IV drips, as UN warns besieged territory faces famine

+Medics reduced to eating animal feed to get through their gruelling shifts.
+Mothers unable to breastfeed because they are so weak and hungry.

 This is the grim picture painted by doctors and nurses in the war-ravaged north of Gaza where a catastrophic famine is unfolding in real time.